Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 using any trade name or insignia of membership in any auctioneer association or organization of which the licensee is not a member.

-(13) Commingling funds of others with his or her own
+(13) Commingling funds of others with the licensee's

 (14) Failure to account for, remit, or return any

-moneys, property, or documents coming into his or her possession that belong to others, acquired through the practice of auctioneering, conducting an auction, or providing an auction service within 30 days of the written request from the owner of said moneys, property, or documents.
+moneys, property, or documents coming into the licensee's possession that belong to others, acquired through the practice of auctioneering, conducting an auction, or providing an auction service within 30 days of the written request from the owner of said moneys, property, or documents.

 (15) Failure to maintain and deposit into a special